buildfirst/buildfirst/README.md

 ### Feedback

 Feedback **about the book itself** should be posted on the [Manning Online Author Forum][13].
-You can drop me a line at [buildfirst@bevacqua.io][14] if you want to leave me _a more personal note_, just say hi, or grunt at me about my failure to amuse you.
+If you want to leave me _a more personal note_, just say hi, or grunt at me about my failure to amuse you, you can drop me a line at [buildfirst@bevacqua.io][14].
 I'd love to hear from you!

 You can also find me blogging at [Pony Foo][15].
 My Twitter account is [@nzgb][16], and I enjoy people stalking me over the Internet!